BobCrompton/Spreadsheet_Controls/README.md

 This application was developed in C# and requires .Net 4.5 or later to work properly.  .Net downloads are freely available from Microsoft.

 To install, download the Zip file & extract to a convenient location.
-Click the "Spreadsheet_Controls.application" file.
+Click the "Setup.exe" file.
 This will create a Start Menu entry for the application.

 Only the first option in either check-box is operative in this demo version.
 You can click the other options if you like, but they are unresponsive.